Enter to Win $2,500

 Location: 630 Sunnyside Blvd., SE, Lake Stevens

 Oxtober Fall Festival is Oxbow Farm & Conservation Center’s month-long festival celebrating all things Fall.
-A “House of Hay” playground, multiple children’s “magic bean activities”, arts and crafts, live music, food trucks, a U-Pick Pumpkin Patch and a pumpkin slingshot and hayrides are just a few of the fun things to do at Oxbow.
-The U-pick pumpkin patch is open daily, and the other events are offered on the weekend.
+A special October scavenger hunt, pumpkin arts and crafts, face painting, children’s book readings, and pumpkin shopping (of course) are just a few of the fun things to do at Oxbow.

 Location: 10819 Carnation-Duvall Rd, N.E., Carnation